-On formation of the Company, £15 of Class B ordinary were allotted, called up and fully paid.
-Following the decision to cease underwriting services, these shares were repurchased.
-Class B shareholders were not entitled to vote, attend or speak at any general meeting in their capacity as holder of such ordinary B shares.
-Class B ordinary shareholders did not have any rights to dividends.
+Class B ordinary shareholders are not entitled to vote, attend or speak at any general meeting in their capacity as holder of such ordinary B shares.
+Class B ordinary shareholders do not have any rights to dividends.

-10. Share premium account
+11. Share premium account

-£,000
+£'000

-Class A share premium 765
+Class A share premium 500

+Class B share premium

-As at 31 December 2020 765
+As at 31 December 2020 500

+====

 The share premium reserve contains the premium arising on issue of equity shares, net of issue expenses.
-Share premium in relation to Class B shares amounted to £13,000 which was repurchased during the period.

-11. Other reserve
+12. Other reserve

-2020

-£'000
+2020 £'000

-Other reserve 3,103
+Other reserve 691

-As at 31 December 3,103
+As at 31 December 691